 Traffic is expected to be higher than usual, and parking will also be extremely limited, with some parking facilities charging up to $50.00 per day, or more.
 We strongly recommend that you take public transportation and plan to arrive one hour prior to your scheduled departure or up to 2 hours prior if you're driving.
 Due to the day's activities, parking around Pier 33, Alcatraz Landing will be extremely limited.
 Parking can be expensive, with many lots charging up to $40 per day.
 If at all possible, we strongly suggest taking public transportation.
 Please visit www.511.org for more information on traffic and public transit.

-We are unable to refund or reschedule missed tours due to these events.
+We are unable to refund or reschedule missed tours due to this event.
 We apologize for any inconvenience this may cause.

 Beauty.
 History.
 Infamy.

 How to get the most out of your trip to Alcatraz Island.